foliovision/foliopress-wysiwyg/readme.txt

 * Bugfix for setting of featured image
 * Bugfix for editor CSS loader (it was throwing PHP warnings)
+* Bugfix for custom post types without editor support
+* Bugfix for image size limit on upload

 = 2.6.8.1 =